 It's not unusual for governing boards to ask for references for potential governors.
 Most local authorities (LAs) will also ask for references for LA governors.

 Boards need to be confident that any new governors they appoint have the necessary skills, including the willingness and ability to learn and develop.
-Asking for references may be one way of gathering evidence of this, along with interviews or detailed discussions (see pages 30 and 32 of the Governance Handbook).
+Asking for references may be one way of gathering evidence of this, along with interviews or detailed discussions (see page 33 of the Governance Handbook).

 Download our reference form and cover letter